Who was Sarah in the Bible and what lessons can we glean from her life?

 We read in Genesis 16 that Sarah was getting a bit impatient.
 God had promised her a son and she was pushing 90 years old.
 Instead of waiting on God’s timing, she decided to give her maidservant to her husband so he could bear a son through her.

 God gave Abram (meaning ‘exalted father’) the name Abraham (meaning ‘father of many’).
-He also gave Sarai (meaning ‘my princess’) the name Sarah (meaning ‘princess’).
+He also gave Sarai (meaning ‘my princess’) the name Sarah.
+The meaning of Sarah in the Bible is princess.
 This makes more sense with Abraham’s new name because it portrays the promise that God had given him to multiply their descendants.

 However, an old Bible teacher friend of mine told me once that some scholars believe God actually placed part of His name within their new names.